thewtex/thesis/introduction/background_and_significance.rst

 patients with 70-99% stenosis.
 [Rothwell1999]_

 Surgical complications and costs has solicited increased specificity in the selection of CEA candidates.
+In general, CEA has low rates of death and morbidity, but patients with a history of tobacco use, substantial angina, contralateral occlusion, or preoperative TIA have elevated risk of complications [Duncan2008]_.
 Most patients with significant carotid plaques are older and have other symptoms of cardiovascular disease, and the surgical risks must be weighed carefully.
 Yet, stroke is a widespread detriment to public health and increased sensitivity to stroke risk is desired for appropriate prophylactic